 One of the best things about mesh network systems is that if you ever move, or find that your current setup doesn’t cover the entire area you need, you can always just buy an extra station.
 Eero is a reliable system, and thanks to its purchase by Amazon, you know you’ll always be able to find one of the best mesh WiFi extenders.
 This standalone station works with any existing eero system, adds 1,500 square feet of coverage, and gets continual firmware updates to ensure it’s always securely patched and up to date.

-Best system for the fastest mesh WiFi: Netgear Orbi WiFi 6
+Fastest: Netgear Orbi WiFi 6

 Why we picked it: If you’re looking for super-fast speeds, this system has the bandwidth to spare that it can share across a ton of devices.